sdsc-complecs/Linux-text-tools/Exercises/Exercises.md

 numerical value.

 ### shuf 1
-Generate a random ordering of the lines in file.txt
+Generate a random ordering of the lines in file-short.txt

 ### split 1
-Split the file split-ex.txt into three parts using (i) default file naming parameters, (ii) a user defined prefix (e.g. part_), (iii) user defined suffix and numeric suffic instead of alphabetic suffix.
+Split the file file-long.txt into three parts using (i) default file naming parameters, (ii) a user defined prefix (e.g. part_), (iii) user defined suffix and numeric suffic instead of alphabetic suffix.
 Repeat specifying a line length instead of number of output files.

+### grep 1
+List all planets from planet-name.txt that (i) contain the letter 'n', (ii) do not contain the letter 'n', (iii) end with the letter 's', and (iv) start with a vowel.
+We haven't covered character classes yet - relevant to the last question - but you can use [AEIOU] in place of the single character.

 ### awk 1
 Write an awk one-liner to print out the first and last fields from